-In today’s competitive world where everyone wants to ace the race, what are your expectations from your child?
+In today’s competitive world where everyone wants to ace the race, what are your expectations for your child?

-Here are mine from my pre-primary child :
+Here is mine for my pre-primary child :

 I want Pari to do good in academics, be active in sports she loves and also have a hobby that she nurtures all year.

 But is that possible with the burden of homework packed in bags of kids as young as 4 years old?